kmaull-ucar/siparcs24/README.md

 # Research Questions

-LoRa is a low cost efficient addition to the openIoTwx platform which can be implemented with minimal effort Can we do some remote inference of ML models on th Pis?
+LoRa is a low cost efficient addition to the openIoTwx platform which can be implemented with minimal effort.  **We acknowledge** that there are a number of excellent IoT platforms for deploying and managing IoT devices such [ResIoT](https://www.resiot.io/en/home/), [KaaIoT](https://kaaiot.com), [The Things Network](https://thethingsnetwork.org), [ThingsBoard](https://thingsboard.io), [ThingsSpeak](https://thingspeak.com), among others, as well as LoRa networks such as [LoRa Alliance](https://lora-alliance.org), [Azure IoT](), [SenseCAP](), [Meshtastic](https://meshtastic.org) and others.

+The primary goal here is to _develop a locally-operated network of LoRa IoT devices to experiment and understand costs, design details, implementation details and use cases_.

+Can we do some remote inference of ML models on th Pis?